dkareh/cpp-chess/README.md

 ## Functionality

-Users can play chess, and all of the rules are enforced.
+Users can play chess, and all of the rules are enforced (except draw conditions like dead position, threefold repetition, etc.).
 Users can also choose between several different visual styles.

 ## Getting Started